mysociety/zurich_mobile/README.md

 ### iOS

+To release the app in the iTunes App Store you need to do the following:

+1. Change your config.js to include production settings

+2. Bump the version code in config.xml, both the main one and the android specific one

+3. Run the emulator to make sure you've built the latest version of the app: `cordova emulate ios`

+4. Open the app in XCode (the xcodeproj project file you need is in `platforms/ios`)

+5. Select `Product > Archive` from the XCode menu

+6. In the "navigator" window that pops up, select the latest build and then hit "Validate" in the top right.
+It'll ask to access your keychain, so you'll need to make sure you've installed the latest certificates there already.

+7. Once the validation has finished, hit "Submit" and pick the certificate again to actually send it to Apple.

+8. Now you need to log into iTunes Connect and add a new version of the app for this build, then submit it for review.

 Notes and observations from doing the release process:

  * Whilst the PhoneGap strings in the app are already in German, the native UI presented by iOS (e.g. photo selection) won't be.
 Add a 'Localizations' key (of type array) to 'Custom iOS Target Properties' in Xcode, with a single string entry of 'German'.